Cracking Employment Status and Its Types

 • They should work on business premises and the areas specified by the business.

-• Businesses are liable to provide the tools, equipment, and material for their work.
+• Businesses are liable to provide the tools, equipment, and materials for their work.

 • They should be entitled to employers in the employment contract.

-If most of the above-mentioned conditions are not applicable to you, then you would be titled self-employed.
+If most of the above-mentioned conditions do not apply to you, then you would be titled self-employed.

 3. Self-employed: